What To Expect In A Six-Month Relationship: How Close Will You And Your Partner Be?

 Whether or not you’ve met their friends and family

-One thing to take inventory of at the six-month mark of a relationship is if you’ve met your partner’s family and friends or not.
+One thing to take inventory of at the six-month mark of a relationship is whether you’ve met your partner’s family and friends or not.
 If you two are in a situation where it would be difficult to meet each other’s friends or family for some reason, that is one thing, but if your partner seems to be hiding you from all of their friends and family, that is not a good sign.
 In a healthy relationship, you typically want to introduce this person you love to people who are significant in your life.
 If you haven’t met your partner’s friends or family and it would be reasonable to do so, that may be concerning.

 Additionally, pay attention to how your partner introduces you.
 If you are in a relationship, you likely want them to feel proud to show you off and call you their significant other.
 While there is no month milestone specifically for titles, If there are any signs that your partner is trying to pass you off as “just a friend” or keep the relationship concealed, that can be a red flag.